 Print or download your Christmas tree permit and make sure you have it with you.

-To purchase your permit, stay on this recreation.gov page, or check out each district’s webpage for more information:
+To purchase your permit, stay on this recreation.gov page, or click the blue links below to check out each district’s webpage for more information:

 The Pikes Peak Ranger District is closest to Colorado Springs, with permits available 11/27 - 12/16.